ddweiqian/Try-Hack-Me-Badge/Cyber Framework/MITRE/Note.md

 **Technique**: The method the adversary uses to achieve the goal or objective.

 **Procedure**: The way the technique is carried out.

+# ATT&CK® Framework

+The [ATT&CK®](https://attack.mitre.org/) framework is a comprehensive knowledge base of adversary tactics and techniques that is globally accessible and based on real-world observations.
+It was created by MITRE in 2013 to document common TTPs (**Tactics, Techniques, and Procedures**) used by APT (**Advanced Persistent Threat**) groups targeting enterprise Windows networks.
+This initiative began with an internal project known as FMX (Fort Meade Experiment), where security professionals emulated adversarial TTPs on a network and collected data from the attacks.
+This data formed the foundation of the ATT&CK® framework.

+Over the years, the framework has expanded significantly.
+Originally focused on Windows, it now includes other platforms like macOS and Linux.
+The framework is continually enriched by contributions from security researchers and threat intelligence reports.
+It's a valuable tool for both blue teamers (defensive security) and red teamers (offensive security).

+For more detailed information, visit the [ATT&CK®](https://attack.mitre.org/) website.